Maculos/Maculos/README.md

 - 000-000-0000 <- y doe?
 -->

+#### Some of my other interests
+- Data Science, Collection and Analysis
+- Plants my beloved
+- Game design and development

 #### The stuff that's happening now o'clock:
 - My plant problem continues to fester and take hold of my life, the mint is doing well too.
 - I *SHOULD* be learning react to rebuild my site but then again I'm tired.